Climate Communication Award 2018

 The deadline to apply is 20 March 2018.

 About the Award

 This fellowship will be awarded to the applicant (as sole or lead author) who presents an outstanding and innovative proposal for a research project in the area.
 The aim is to encourage a wide range of researchers to think creatively about new directions for research.
-All media/communication researchers with interest in climate issues are encouraged to apply, from all fields of media/communication, and all career stages.
+Members of IAMCR and/or IECA with an interest in climate communication are encouraged to apply.
 Interdisciplinary collaborations are encouraged as are early career scholars.

 - Applicants must be IAMCR or IECA members in good standing (i.e. paid up by the submission deadline).